RAMP-project/ramp-website/publications.markdown

 permalink: /publications/
 ---

 The RAMP software suite has been used for many scientific publications.
-In this page we list the publicly available work based on RAMP which we are aware of.
-Wnat to add your own publication?
-Then feel free to make a pull request or contact us.
+In this page, we list the publicly available work based on RAMP which we are aware of.

+Want to **add your own publication**?
+Then feel free to make a [pull request](/https://github.com/RAMP-project/ramp-website) or contact us.

 - P. Lubello, M. Pasqui, A. Mati, C. Carcasci, Assessment of hydrogen-based long term electrical energy storage in residential energy systems.
 Smart Energy, Volume 8, (2022). [https://doi.org/10.1016/j.segy.2022.100088](https://doi.org/10.1016/j.segy.2022.100088)